-Since writing the post about DIY Fall Leaf Roses, we’ve been asked how to preserve them.
+Since writing the post about DIY Fall Leaf Roses, we’ve been asked how to preserve leaves.
 Of course, we have since they are so beautiful and fun to make!
 Who wouldn’t want to keep them around as long as possible?
 There are quite a few ways to preserve dried leaves and flowers. #3.
 How To Preserve Leaves with Hairspray is our favorite way but we’ve listed other ways below so you can choose what you like best.
 If you have other ways, we would all love to hear about them!

-Ways to Preserve Dried Leaves and Flowers
+How to Preserve Dried Leaves and Flowers

 - Use 1 part glycerin and 2 parts of water.
 Heat the water to 150-180°, then add the glycerin to reduce the temperature to 100°F.